vlad2139/Bandpass-Filter-Frequency-Analysis-MATLAB-Audio-Processing-/README.md

 6. Select the desired **Ordin Filtru** (Filter Order) for roll-off severity.
 7. Click **⚡ APLICA FILTRUL** to process the data and render the analytical plots.
 8. Use the **🔊 Play Original** and **🎧 Play Filtrat** buttons to audit the results.

+## 👨‍💻 Author
+This application was developed as the final project for the "Computer Assisted Graphics" course by Bob Vlad Ștefan (Faculty of Electronics, Telecommunications and Information Technology - ETTI, Year II, Series B, Group 2126).